rahulthewaffle/aim-expedia-takehome/README.md

 - Between the time that an object name is listed and the time the object is retrieved, the object's availability in the bucket has not changed.
 If a bucket cannot be retrieved when using the key yielded in the API call `list_objects_v2`, an error is logged and an exception raised, with recommendation to validate the S3 permissions and retry.
 - The S3 bucket does not contain objects with duplicate keys.

+# notable issues with `data042.json`

+The input files `data042.json` is poor quality and has numerous issues.
+To both alert the user to data quality issues and avoid breaking the entire process, there is exception handling in the `meteor_aggs.generate_dataframe()` method that handles and warns about bad input json's.

+Reporting aggregations are not the place to repair data quality.
+That should happen upstream via automation, or in the case of obvious manually-caused error, on an ad-hoc basis.
+I have created a repaired version of that file and you can compare both in this repository under `bad_data/`, but I have **not** changed the file in S3.
+Corrections have been made on lines 3, 139, 148, and 229.
+Additionally, there's bad data (incorrect type) at least on line 18, although the code in `meteor_aggs.clean_meteor_data()` will safely handle that normally.

 # environment setup

 Per verbal instructions, this code is written to be run locally.